tojrobinson/tully.io/_posts/2014-05-30-my-vim-core.md

 <blockquote class="twitter-tweet" align="center" lang="en"><p>I&#39;ve been using Vim for about 2 years now, mostly because I can&#39;t figure out how to exit it.</p>&mdash; I Am Devloper (@iamdevloper) <a href="https://twitter.com/iamdevloper/statuses/435555976687923200">February 17, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-There is also a lot of interplay between the various commands on the list, so I have tried to comment the more versatile of commands; however, I certainly haven't accounted for anything near all combinations.

-Similarly, I'm just focussing on core commands as opposed to my .vimrc or any of my plugins.
-This is due to the fact that the usage of these functionality pools tends to rely heavily on the type of content that I'm editing, be it: HTML, C code, or plain text, each one of which harnesses a unique subset of features.
-Rather than breaking down my analysis into content based subsections, I figured it would be simpler to just monitor my universal command usage for now.
-Perhaps I'll discuss the rest in a future post.
+Similarly, I'm just focussing on core commands as opposed to my .vimrc or any of the plugins that I use.
+This is due to the fact that the plugins I'm using will depend heavily on the type of content I'm actually editing be it: HTML, C code, plain text, etc. and, for the most part, my .vimrc is just environmental setup type stuff rather than extensive mapping.
+Perhaps I'll discuss these in a future post.

 That being said and without further ado, here is the subset of commands that have emerged as the most useful to me: